getodk/aggregate/cloud-config/google-cloud/README.md

 - Set a name.

 - Select the desired region and zone.

+  It's recommended to choose a region that's close to the location where data is going to be collected.

 - Select the desired machine type.

+  A minimum setup would involve having 1 vCPU and 2GiB of RAM, although you should review your requirements and choose a bigger instance type according to your specific needs.

 - Click on `Change` under the `Boot disk` section.

   - Select `Ubuntu 18.04 LTS`.

   - Set the desired storage size for your VM.

+    A minimum setup would involve having 30 GiB of storage, although you should review your requirements and adjust the value of the `Size (GB)` field according to your specific needs.

   - Click on `Select`.